rayosuarez2023/rayosuarez2023/README.md

 - 👋 Hi, I’m @rayosuarez2023
 - 👀 I’m interested in blockchain applications
-- 🌱 I’m currently learning blockchain
+- 🌱 I’m currently blockchain creator, auditor and promoter
 - 💞️ I’m looking to collaborate on blockchain applications implementations
 - 📫 How to reach me by e-mail: raymundosuarezm@blocksite.com.mx